-The over the top swing is the number one cause of a slice.
+The over-the-top swing in golf is the number one cause of a slice.

-When this happens the player tends to reach the top of the backswing and then their upper body becomes too active, their right shoulder initiates the rotation in the downswing and the club is sent outside the ball-to-target line.
+The over-the-top swing in golf happens when the player tends to reach the top of the backswing and then their upper body becomes too active, their right shoulder initiates the rotation in the downswing and the club is sent outside the ball-to-target line.

 From here, all you can do is cut across the ball through impact producing that weak left-to-right ball flight.

-If you wonder why do you pull iron shots – this explains it!
-You’re producing an over the top swing.
+If you wonder, why do you pull iron shots – this explains it!
+You’re producing an over-the-top swing in golf.

 About Bob Usher